Federal Grant Programs

 W. James Lowder Min.
 Scholarship

 An annual award is to be made to a student(s) from Southwest Virginia or Southern West Virginia that plan to pursue a career in the ministry.
 In the event that no students from this geographic region apply, then any Baptist student who is pursuing the ministry may be considered.
 All scholarship recipients should maintain a cumulative college grade point average of 3.0 or higher.
-Beneficiaries of the fund shall be students representing and possessing qualities of Christian character whose conduct, character and qualities shall be representative of the principles of Christianity.
+Beneficiaries of the fund shall be students representing and possessing qualities of Christian character whose conduct, character, and qualities shall be representative of the principles of Christianity.
 This is a need-based scholarship.

 William D. Evans Scholarship

 William D. Evans is a native of Clarksburg, West Virginia.
 He graduated with a bachelor’s degree in economics from Clemson University in 1970.
 He continued his education at Virginia Tech and graduated with an M.B.A. degree in 1974.
-Bill was chosen to help future students at Bluefield College through the establishment of this scholarship.
-He understands the importance of a college education and more importantly, the positive impact that the school teachers have in the classroom.
+Bill was chosen to help future students at Bluefield University through the establishment of this scholarship.
+He understands the importance of a college education and more importantly, the positive impact that school teachers have in the classroom.
 Preference is to be given to rising juniors who plan a career in business.
-Recipients must have a grade point average of 3.5 or higher and also be in good standing with Bluefield College in order to qualify for this scholarship.
+Recipients must have a grade point average of 3.5 or higher and also be in good standing with Bluefield University in order to qualify for this scholarship.
 Preference shall also be given to students with a demonstrated financial need.

 The Commonwealth Scholarship